TheJahnavi/ScanItKnowIt-app/README.md

 The application has been enhanced with critical production readiness features:

 ### Database Persistence and Scalability
-- Comprehensive guide for migrating from SQLite to PostgreSQL/MySQL for production
+- Comprehensive guide for migrating from SQLite to Firebase Firestore for production
 - See [DATABASE_MIGRATION_GUIDE.md](DATABASE_MIGRATION_GUIDE.md) for detailed instructions

 ### Enhanced Health Check Endpoint